 10. Lead by Example

 One of the best ways to teach children is by leading by example.
 Children are great imitators and will pick up habits (both good and bad), words, life skills, and even expressions used by the adults around them.
 Use ‘please’ and ‘thank you’ when talking to people around you as well as while talking to your children.
 It also shows them that you respect them.
-Sometimes you do not have to figure out what motivates your child to get her to imbibe some values.
-Your behaviour could be enough for her to learn.
+Sometimes you do not have to figure out what motivates your child to get him/her to imbibe some values.
+Your behaviour could be enough for him/her to learn.

 11. Take Interest